dotnet/runtime/src/coreclr/tools/cdac-build-tool/data-descriptor.md

 ### Summary

-This is an internal implemetnation detail allowing tooling to read target architecture structure sizes and offsets without understaing target architecture object formats.
+This is an internal implemetnation detail allowing tooling to read target architecture structure sizes and offsets without understanding target architecture object formats.

 ### Design requirements